 However, the accessiBe AI Engine automatically scans and adds generated alt tags to all images without alt tags for the moment.
 When we publish new content we’ll make sure our use of images meets accessibility standards, by including our own descriptive alt tags.

-Our PDF documents are currently non-complaint.
+Our PDF documents are currently non-compliant.
 We aim to make all new PDF documents compliant using Microsoft Word’s accessibility check going forwards.
 However, not all PDF’s generated from accessible Word Documents are still accessible according to Adobe Acrobat’s own accessibility checks, so this is currently causing an issue.
 We hope to resolve this issue at a later date.

 Navigation and accessing information